How To Develop Effective Change Leadership

 And you can assist them.
 You have a unique contribution.
 Even just by being positive, or being honest about your feelings, you can help them.

-The experts at this are professional comedians so I recommend you study them.
+The experts at playing with empathy and stories are professional comedians, so I recommend you study them.
 They know how to gauge the temperature of a room and adapt their routine accordingly.
 We may not all become stand-up comedians, but this is homework that we can all at least enjoy!

 Exit, pursued by a bear